-The Company's Board of Directors is comprised of ten members.
-Eight of the ten directors are elected by the holders of the Company's Common Stock and are designated "Class A/B Directors."
-At any time that dividends on the Company's Public Preferred Stock are in arrears and unpaid for three consecutive full semi-annual periods, the holders of the Company's Public Preferred Stock are entitled to elect 2 members to the Company's Board of Directors.
+The Company's Board of Directors is comprised of eleven members.
+Nine of the eleven directors are elected by the holders of the Company's Common Stock and are designated "Class A/B Directors."
+At any time that dividends on the Company's Public Preferred Stock are in arrears and unpaid for three consecutive full semi-annual periods, the holders of the Company's Public Preferred Stock are entitled to elect two members to the Company's Board of Directors.
 Accordingly, on June 18, 2007, the holders of the Company's Public Preferred Stock elected Seth W. Hamot and Andrew R. Siegel to the Company's Board of Directors.
 All members of the Company's Board of Directors hold office until the earlier of the next annual meeting of stockholders or until their successors are elected and qualified.

 Class A/B Director Nominees.
 The Company's Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated the following individuals for election as Class A/B Directors by the holders of the Company's Common Stock: John B. Wood, Bernard C. Bailey, David Borland, William M. Dvoranchik, Lt.
 Gen. (ret) Bruce R. Harris, Lt.
-Gen. (ret) Charles S. Mahan, Jr., Robert J. Marino, and Vice Admiral (ret) Jerry O. Tuttle.
+Gen. (ret) Charles S. Mahan, Jr., Maj.
+Gen. (ret) John W. Maluda, Robert J. Marino, and Vice Admiral (ret) Jerry O. Tuttle.

 Biographical Information Concerning Class A/B Director Nominees.
-Information concerning the nominees for election as directors appears below.
+Information concerning the nominees for election as Class A/B Directors appears below.

+Name

-Name Age Biographical Information
+Age Biographical Information

-John B. Wood 44 President, Chief Executive Officer and Chairman of the Board of the Company.
+John B. Wood

+President, Chief Executive Officer and Chairman of the Board of the Company.
 Mr. Wood joined the Company in 1992 as Executive Vice President and Chief Operating Officer ("COO") and in 1994 was named President and Chief Executive Officer ("CEO").
 In March 2000 he was appointed to the newly created position of Executive Chairman of the Board, which he held until he became Chairman of the Board subsequent to a restructuring of the Board of Directors in 2002.
 In January 2003, Mr. Wood resumed the positions of President and CEO.
-Mr. Wood has also served as Chairman of Enterworks, Inc., a Company affiliate, since January 1996; and as CEO of Enterworks, Inc. from January 1996 to November 2005.
+Mr. Wood has also served as Chairman of Enterworks, Inc., since January 1996; and as CEO of Enterworks, Inc. from January 1996 to November 2005.
+From January 2005 to December 2007, Mr. Wood served as Enterworks, Inc.'s Executive Chairman.
+As of January 2008, Mr. Wood serves as Enterworks, Inc.'s Non-Executive Chairman.
 Prior to joining the Company, Mr. Wood worked on Wall Street for Dean Witter Reynolds, UBS Securities, and his own boutique investment bank.
 Mr. Wood graduated from Georgetown University where he earned a Bachelor of Science in Business Administration in finance and computer science.
 Mr. Wood also serves on several advisory boards and one foundation board.
-1